csboros/biochat/README.md

 - List the number of endangered species per conservation status for Spain
 - List the number of endangered species per conservation status for Germany
 - List the endangered species for Germany with status Critically Endangered
-- Get detailed information about conservation status and threats based on the IUCN website
+- Get detailed information about conservation status and threats for Cricetus cricetus based on the IUCN website

 This application serves as a powerful tool for researchers, conservationists, and anyone interested in exploring biodiversity data through a user-friendly, conversational interface.